techtyt/AsusF11/README.md

 ## Downsides to using this
 - Asus hardwires the F11 key to win+shift+s, which is a windows shortcut to take a screenshot.
 So with this script, you won't be able to use win+shift+s.
 You can use the Prt Sc Key instead
 - PowerToys / AHK must be running in the backround
+- Sometimes acts weird, so use alt+f4, or alt tab and click on X to quit